 Research shows people with neck pain have small and poorly functioning deep neck flexor muscles.
 The craniocervical flexion exercise is first performed with the goal of improving endurance.
-After several weeks of building endurance of these muscles, the cervical flexion exercise is added to improve strength.¬†Both of these exercises can be performed on the floor or flat on your bed.
+After several weeks of building endurance, add the cervical flexion exercise to improve strength.
+Do both of these exercises on the floor or flat on your bed.

 Neck Extensor Exercises

-The neck extensors are equally important for the rehabilitation of patients with neck pain and headache.¬†These small deep muscles lie on the back of the neck.¬† They are active when lifting the head to look up but also play an important role is supporting the spine and head.
+The neck extensors are equally important.¬† These small deep muscles lie on the back of your neck.¬† They are active when lifting your head to look up but also play an important role in supporting your spine and head.

-Changes in cervical extensor muscle size, structure, and function have been observed in people with neck pain.¬†Muscle loss is often associated with a build-up of fatty tissue in the same area.¬†Control and coordination of movement becomes impaired.¬†This often results in difficulty picking up the head or changing positions.¬†Similar to training the flexors, exercise is first performed with the goal of improving endurance.¬†After several weeks of building endurance of these muscles, exercise is progressed to improve strength.
+Changes in cervical extensor muscle size, structure, and function occur in people with neck pain.
+Muscle loss is associated with a build-up of fatty tissue in the same area.
+Control and coordination of movement becomes impaired.
+This results in difficulty picking up your head or changing positions.

 Final Thoughts on Exercise for Neck Pain and Headache